 "The Simpsons Spinoff Showcase" and "The Simpsons 138th Episode Spectacular": Troy McClure hosting, and a lot of fourth-wall-breaking jokes about the show.
 "The Simpsons 138th Episode Spectacular" is also the only Clip Show episode where it doesn't involve the family sitting around and remembering past episodes.

-The flashback episodes ("The Way We Was"note how Homer and Marge met in high school, "I Married Marge"note how Homer got Marge pregnant, married her, and applied as a nuclear plant worker, "Lisa's First Word"note how Marge and Homer moved into their current house, how Marge got pregnant with Lisa, how Homer met Flanders and began borrowing stuff from him, and how Bart was jealous over Lisa, "And Maggie Makes Three"note how Homer quit his job at the nuclear plant, only to re-apply after Marge becomes pregnant with Maggie, "The Way We Wasn't"note how Homer and Marge met as kids at a summer camp, totally retconning the high school story, "Homer's Barbershop Quartet"note a Beatles parody episode centered on Homer and his friends becoming music stars in the mid-1980s, and "That 90s Show"note similar to "Homer's Barbershop Quartet, only the continuity is really wrecked and the episode is not as beloved.
+The flashback episodes ("The Way We Was"note how Homer and Marge met in high school, "I Married Marge"note how Homer got Marge pregnant, married her, and applied as a nuclear plant worker, "Lisa's First Word"note how Marge and Homer moved into their current house, how Marge got pregnant with Lisa, how Homer met Flanders and began borrowing stuff from him, and how Bart was jealous over Lisa, "And Maggie Makes Three"note how Homer quit his job at the nuclear plant, only to re-apply after Marge becomes pregnant with Maggie, "The Way We Wasn't"note how Homer and Marge unknowingly met as kids at a summer camp, "Homer's Barbershop Quartet"note a Beatles parody episode centered on Homer and his friends becoming music stars in the mid-1980s, and "That 90s Show"note how Marge and Homer broke up in the 90s before they had Bart.

 "Moe Goes from Rags to Riches": An episode where a dishrag that existed since the medieval era tell its life story via the medium.